 - We reviewed the known details of WANNACRY and its variants and updated CryptoDetect’s ruleset to detect it.

-- Clients using our Automated Remote Management Service (ARMS) are now having this software updated so it isn’t vulnerable to future ransomware attacks from WANNACRY.
+- Clients using our Automated Remote Management Service (ARMS) are now having this software updated so it is not vulnerable to future ransomware attacks from WANNACRY.

 We are continuing to monitor our sources for any new developments with WANNACRY.